-At this phase of my career I am often asked to lecture and/or teach in foreign lands.
+At this phase of my career I am often asked to lecture and/or teach in the U.S. and in foreign lands.
 This gives me the opportunity not only to share our work and ideas but also a great way to meet new people and see new places.

 How do you think the role of the architect will change over the next years?

 I believe the architect will need to get more involved in producing and developing of projects.
 For example, a current trend in the U.S. is the design/build delivering methodology.
 We first embraced this process on the Walter Cronkite School of Journalism.
 We were able to produce the structure in record time and great value for the University.